top of page

 iZotope - Research Intern

-Working within iZotope's research team to develop novel machine learning techniques for intelligent audio production.
-The position is held remotely in NYC while the primary team works in Boston.
+Worked within iZotope's research team to develop novel machine learning techniques for intelligent audio production.
+The position was held remotely in NYC while the primary team worked in Boston and Berlin.

 January 2022 - April 2022